 Stephen Phinney and Jeff Volek are among the most important minds of the low-carb movement.
-With three advanced degrees between them (Volek is a PhD and Phinney has both an MD and PhD) and hundreds of scientific publications on low-carbohydrate diets going back decades, after almost 10 years of low-carbohydrate dieting under my own belt, last year I was excited to sit down and read their book The Art and Science of Low-Carbohydrate Living, their popular primer on low-carbohydrate diets and, after having read almost everything published on low-carbohydrate diets in other popular books, really deepen my understanding.
+With four advanced degrees between them (Volek has an RD and PhD, and Phinney has a MD and PhD) and hundreds of scientific publications on low-carbohydrate diets going back decades, after almost 10 years of low-carbohydrate dieting under my own belt, last year I was excited to sit down and read their book The Art and Science of Low-Carbohydrate Living, their popular primer on low-carbohydrate diets and, after having read almost everything published on low-carbohydrate diets in other popular books, really deepen my understanding.

 Looking for a scientific treatment of the strengths, weaknesses, and gaps in the research record on low-carbohydrate diets, as I read I was first a little disappointed by the book.
 Then I was appalled.
 The first two chapters called into question everything that followed.
 This was a turning point for me in understanding low-carbohydrate diets and the people who advocate for them.